 Here are two of the top models to check out:

-Acoustic Pickups in the Studio
+Can Acoustic Guitar Pickups Work Well in the Studio?

-And you have some version of a half-assed studio setup in your house…
+If you’re like most musicians today…you probably have at least some version of a half-assed studio setup in your home.

 While they won’t have the potential to capture that same “full” sound you could get…

-And even for those who do…unless executed properly, the recording can still turn out pretty bad.
+The reality is that most home studio owners don’t have most of this stuff anyway.
+And even among those who do…unless executed properly, the recording can still turn out pretty bad.

+With acoustic pickups though, everything is simple.
+You just plug in and record.
 And if you’re one of those players who likes to move around a lot, it’s okay, because the pickup moves with you.